ethanpost/quizk.ing/Engineering/Tim_Hunkin/The_Secret_Life_Of_Components-04-Switches.md

 ---

-A) To make switches easier to operate
+A) To increase switch sensitivity

-B) To allow the actuator to move further after switching occurs
+B) To make switches easier to operate

 C) To reduce manufacturing costs

-D) To increase switch sensitivity
+D) To allow the actuator to move further after switching occurs

 ---

-B) To allow the actuator to move further after switching occurs
+D) To allow the actuator to move further after switching occurs

 ///